ellieearmstrong/mPCRselect/README.md

 For hybridization capture bait design:
 * [BaitsTools](https://github.com/campanam/BaitsTools) v.
 1.8.1 [15]

-## Installation:
-All dependencies can be installed manually following the instructions included in their external documentation.
-While Nextflow and the optional dependencies must be installed manually, the remaining dependencies can be installed using Conda/Mamba through the 'conda' profile included in the default mPCRselect configuration.

-Primary pipeline installation:
-1. Install Nextflow: `curl -s https://get.nextflow.io | bash`
-2. Install Conda/Mamba (Recommended): See installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and [here](https://mamba.readthedocs.io/en/latest/installation.html#installation)
-3. Install the pipeline: `nextflow pull ellieearmstrong/mPCRselect -r <version>`, where `version` is the needed release.
-Setting the version as `main` will get the latest primary release.

-Install `NGS_primerplex.py` script:
-1. Clone the NGS-PrimerPlex repository: `git clone https://github.com/aakechin/NGS-PrimerPlex`
-2. Install the Python dependencies: `bash install_for_linux.sh`
-3. Make the script executable: `chmod +x NGS_primerplex.py`
-4. Modify the shebang line of the `NGS_primerplex.py` script: Change the first line from `#!/usr/bin/python3` to `#!/usr/bin/env python3`
-5. Move the `NGS_primerplex.py` script to a directory in your PATH variable.

-Install BaitsTools:
-1. Install Ruby and RubyGems: See installation instructions [here](http://www.ruby-lang.org).
-2. Build and install the BaitsTools gem following the instructions [here](https://github.com/campanam/BaitsTools).

-## Pipeline Configuration
-A standard local configuration profile that installs the required dependencies through Conda/Mamba is included in the `nextflow.config` file under the `conda` profile.

-A basic explanation of configuring the software parameters is available in the [tutorial](docs/TUTORIAL.Md).

-Given the wide variety of computing architectures, we cannot provide detailed configuration settings for all software processes.
-Please consult your computing staff and the Nextflow documentation to generate custom profiles for your system.

 ## Running the Pipeline
 Enter `nextflow run ellieearmstrong/mPCRselect -r <version> -c <config_file>` to run the pipeline, where `version` is the installed mPCRselect release.
 Further details on running Nextflow pipelines are available in the official Nextflow documentation.